josmar-crwdstffng/angular/aio/content/guide/http.md

 This required setting tells Angular that `HTTP_INTERCEPTORS` is a token for a *multiprovider* that injects an array of values, rather than a single value.

 You *could* add this provider directly to the providers array of the `AppModule`.
-However, it's rather verbose and there's a good chance that you'll create more interceptors and provide them in the same way.
+However, it is rather verbose and there is a good chance that you will create more interceptors and provide them in the same way.
 You must also pay [close attention to the order](#interceptor-order) in which you provide these interceptors.

 Consider creating a "barrel" file that gathers all the interceptor providers into an `httpInterceptorProviders` array, starting with this first one, the `NoopInterceptor`.